 Sure, sure.
 Lobster doesn’t seem like such a fleeting summer thing when you live in Maine year-round.
 But the opporunity to crack one of those puppies open at a lobster shack, while sitting on a picnic table, with the sea sitting idly nearby and two dozen gulls taking turns diving for your fries…well, that’s a summer-only sort of experience.
 The Lobster Shack at Two Lights is a popular spot near Portland, but there’s no shortage of shacks up and down the coast.

-Thank heavens for people who tie ropes to sturdy tree branches that hang over Maine’s rivers, lakes, and ponds.
+Thank heavens for people who tie ropes to sturdy tree branches that hang over Maine’s rivers, lakes and ponds.
 Who are these magical folks who so generously offer rope swings to the world?
-We may never know – but we can say “thank you” by grabbing hold of those ropes, taking a leap, and flinging ourselves into the water with flair.
-(Rope swinging tips: Let GO.
+We may never know – but we can say “thank you” by grabbing hold of those ropes, taking a leap and flinging ourselves into the water with flair.
+(Rope swinging tip: Let GO.
 Don’t procrastinate!
-Else you risk swinging back…possibly into tree, pile of rocks, or something likewise painful.
-Also: Steer clear of the back or belly flop.
-Those hurt like mad!)
+Else you risk swinging back…possibly into tree, pile of rocks, or something likewise painful.)

 Try Buxton’s Pleasant Point Park to find a series of river rocks perfect for leaping, as well as at least one rope swing.

 Trickey Pond in Naples has a couple of rope swings, too.
 One low-hanging swing is located on a small island near the pond’s north end.
 Another much, much higher rope swing is situated on the pond’s western shore.

 It’s essential: When you go to the beach, you must build the castle you want to live in but can’t afford to build IRL with bricks and mortar … or wood.
 Beaches have plenty of sand for this purpose, so once you have a blueprint, you’ll need to find a beach: